Charli XCX’s new album ‘Crash’ becomes her most successful to date: an interview with Cream

 [It’s a pity I didn’t get around to asking about her new work, but with that last comment Charli rounds off our conversation and says her goodbyes.
 Probably a good thing, too, because some of the other words I had lined up for our word association game were pretty risqué.]

-Charli XCX’s new album ‘How I’m Feeling Now’ is out through Atlantic Records / Warner Music.
+Charli XCX’s new album ‘Crash’ is out now.